 Topical corticosteroids can lead to thin skin, red skin lesions and acne.

 Side effects of injected corticosteroids

-Injected corticosteroids can cause temporary side effects near the site of the injection.
-These may include skin thinning, loss of color in the skin, and intense pain — also known as post-injection flare.
+Injected corticosteroids can cause temporary side effects near the site of the injection, including skin thinning, loss of color in the skin, and intense pain — also known as post-injection flare.
 Other signs and symptoms may include facial flushing, insomnia and high blood sugar.
 Doctors usually limit corticosteroid injections to three or four a year, depending on each patient's situation.

 To get the most benefit from corticosteroid medications with the least amount of risk:

 - Try lower doses or intermittent dosing.
-Newer forms of corticosteroids come in varying strengths and lengths of action.
+Newer forms of corticosteroids come in various strengths and lengths of action.
 Ask your doctor about using low-dose, short-term medications or taking oral corticosteroids every other day instead of daily.